 While at the carrots, we managed to buy beets without the plastic tape around the stems.
 A little victory for a zero waste ambassador.
 But we could not leave the farm without a chance to make a statement...

-...so we bought some of their beautiful heirloom spelt flour in a paper bag with their plastic tape on, and put it in our Zero Waste Fails container.
+...so we bought some of their beautiful heirloom spelled flour in a paper bag with their plastic tape on and put it in our Zero Waste Fails container.
 Guri is showing more and what we will do with it in our Zero Waste Summary.

 Gisslause Lamb Farm

 If you visit Gotland you have to get close to lambs in one way or the other.
-Gisslause Lamb Farm is a great place to see them, pet them, check out real good wool and local wool designs, try the warm slippers or if you eat meat, taste them.
-Lambs and Gotland has a long story together Read more.
+Gisslause Lamb Farm is a great place to see them, pet them, check out really good wool and local wool designs, try the warm slippers or if you eat meat, taste them.
+Lambs and Gotland have a long story together Read more.

-At the right time of the spring you can come to Gisslause and hang with cuties like these.
-Newborn the natural way and at the right natural time of the year for lambs.
+At the right time of the spring, you can come to Gisslause and hang with cuties like these.
+Newborns the natural way, and at the right natural time of the year for lambs.

 Gisslause Farm founder Elisabeth tells us a little bit about how it all started and why...